-In October 2009, the Financial Accounting Standards Board ("FASB") issued new accounting guidance for recognizing revenue for multiple-deliverable revenue arrangements.
+In October 2009, the FASB issued new accounting guidance for recognizing revenue for multiple-deliverable revenue arrangements.
 The new guidance amends the existing guidance for separately accounting for individual deliverables in a revenue arrangement with multiple deliverables, and removes the criterion that an entity must use objective and reliable evidence of fair value to separately account for the deliverables.
 The new guidance also establishes a hierarchy for determining the value of each deliverable and establishes the relative selling price method for allocating consideration when vendor specific objective evidence or third party evidence of value does not exist.
-The Company must adopt the new guidance prospectively for new revenue arrangements entered into or materially modified beginning in the first quarter of 2011.
-Earlier adoption is permitted.
-The Company is currently evaluating the impact that the new guidance will have on its financial statements and the timing of its adoption.
+The Company's adoption of the new guidance prospectively for new revenue arrangements entered into or materially modified beginning on January 1, 2011 did not have a material impact on its financial position or results of operations.

 In January 2010, the FASB issued new accounting guidance for improving disclosures about fair value measurements, which requires a gross presentation of Level 3 fair value rollforwards.
-The guidance is effective for the Company beginning in the first quarter of 2011.
-The Company does not expect that its adoption of the new fair value guidance will have a material impact on its financial position or results of operations.
+The Company's adoption of the guidance on January 1, 2011 did not have a material impact on its financial position or results of operations.

 In April 2010, the FASB issued new accounting guidance on the milestone method of revenue recognition.
 The new guidance codifies the milestone method as an acceptable revenue recognition model when a milestone is deemed to be substantive.
-The guidance is effective for the Company beginning in the first quarter of 2011, and is to be applied prospectively for milestones achieved after the effective date, although early adoption is permitted.
-Retrospective adoption of the guidance for all prior periods is also allowed.
-The Company is currently evaluating the timing of its adoption of the new revenue recognition guidance, but does not expect that its adoption of the guidance will have a material impact on its financial position or results of operations.
+The Company's adoption of the guidance effective for milestones achieved beginning on January 1, 2011 did not have a material impact on its financial position or results of operations.

-Note 11.
+Note 13.
 Subsequent Events